ch-shin/ch-shin.github.io/index.md

 layout: default
 ---

 I am a fourth-year PhD student in Computer Science at University of Wisconsin-Madison, where I am fortunate to be advised by [Frederic Sala](https://pages.cs.wisc.edu/~fredsala/).
-Before that, I was a master's student at [Seoul National University](https://convergence.snu.ac.kr/), where I was lucky to learn deep learning, exploratory data analysis, and entrepreneurship from [Wonjong Rhee](https://drl.snu.ac.kr/people/professor).
+Before that, I was a master's student at [Seoul National University](https://convergence.snu.ac.kr/), where I was lucky to learn deep learning, exploratory data analysis, and information theory from [Wonjong Rhee](https://drl.snu.ac.kr/people/professor).
 Prior to that, I received B.A in [Psychology](http://psych.snu.ac.kr/) and B.S. in [Computer Science and Engineering](https://cse.snu.ac.kr/) from [Seoul National University](https://en.snu.ac.kr/).

-I am passionate about **foundation models**, such as **LLMs** and **MLLMs**.
-I investigate **data-centric** approaches, particularly **weak supervision**, aiming to generate/curate training data for these models efficiently.
-Concurrently, I explore **training-free adaptation** strategies, tailoring the behavior of these models to suit a variety of downstream tasks and data distributions effortlessly.
-In pursuit of these objectives, I have initiated and completed several projects:
+My research is focused on **foundation models**, including **large language models** and **multimodal foundation models**.
+Much of my work aims to efficiently help these models adopt new skills.
+This involves two prongs: **(1) data-centric approaches** for obtaining and selecting fine-tuning data, often by using a strategy called **weak supervision** and **(2) efficient adaptation**, including training-free approaches like **model editing**.
+Specifically, my previous research includes:

 **Data-centric AI**
 * Extending weak supervision to any label spaces [ICLR'22]